 2. At our choice, the legal venue shall either be our headquarters or Lessee‘s registered office.

 *) Including but not limited to:

-(1) Purchaser’s terms and conditions of purchase shall apply exclusively to all – current and future – purchase orders for goods, services, work and labor and the handling thereof.
+(1) Purchaser’s Terms and Conditions of Purchase shall apply exclusively to all – current and future – purchase orders for goods, services, work and labor and the execution thereof.
 Supplier’s terms and conditions which deviate from Purchaser’s conditions of purchase shall not be recognized by Purchaser unless Purchaser expressly consents to their validity in writing.

 (3) Commercial clauses shall be interpreted in accordance with the Incoterms as amended.

 (I) Purchase orders